gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

     .show()
 ```

+> **What you should see:** The same enriched flight rows as the SQL join, with origin and destination airport names alongside all flight fields.
+Note this uses `inner` join so unmatched IATA codes are dropped (vs the `LEFT JOIN` above which keeps all flights).

 ## Use Spark SQL to perform analytics on the data

 Let's see the the 10 longest flights in descending order with `origin` and `destination`